 If you need a translator you can ask for one.

 Calling NHS 111 in Cambridgeshire or Peterborough and pressing option 2 when prompted for the mental health service will put you through to our dedicated Mental Health First Response Service.
 This service is open 24 hours, seven days a week, 365 days a year, and provides access to mental health care, advice, support and treatment.

 - You think you need to go to A&E or another NHS urgent care service but you’re not sure.

 - You don’t think you can wait for an appointment with your GP.

-When an ambulance is required, they will dispatch one immediately – just as if you had originally dialled 999.
+If an ambulance is required, they will dispatch one immediately – just as if you had originally dialed 999.

 You can also call 111 to access the GP out of hours service, when your GP practice is closed (in the evenings and at weekends).